bureau-of-archieves/simpleshop/readme.md

 Future Todo List
 -----------
  * Support full internationalization - in jsp and angular.
+ * Separate template and data.
+This way a type of template can be cached by the client.
+ * drag and drop swap view positions.

 Limitations
 -----------
 The following architectural limitations are accepted and no attempt will be made to address them.